Improving cosmological parameter estimation with the future gravitational-wave standard siren observation from the Einstein Telescope

 Detection of gravitational waves produced by merger of binary compact objects could provide an independent way for measuring the luminosity distance to the gravitational-wave burst source, indicating that gravitational-wave observation, combined with observation of electromagnetic counterparts, can provide ``standard sirens'' for investigating the expansion history of the universe in cosmology.
 In this work, we wish to investigate how the future gravitational-wave standard siren observations would break the parameter degeneracies existing in the conventional optical observations and how they help improve the parameter estimation in cosmology.
 We take the third-generation ground-based gravitational-wave detector, the Einstein Telescope, as an example to make an analysis.
 By simulating 1000 events data in the redshift range between 0 and 5 based on the ten-year observation of the Einstein Telescope, we find that the gravitational-wave data could largely break the degeneracy between the matter density and the Hubble constant, thus significantly improving the cosmological constraints.
 We further show that the constraint on the equation-of-state parameter of dark energy could also be significantly improved by including the gravitational-wave data in the cosmological fit.

 The observations from the Planck satellite mission strongly favor a 6-parameter base $\Lambda$ cold dark matter ($\Lambda$CDM) cosmology \cite{Aghanim:2015xee}.
 That is to say, in the current stage, one can use only 6 parameters to reproduce the evolution of the universe, including the expansion history and the large-scale structure formation, based on the $\Lambda$CDM model, which is in good agreement with the current various cosmological observations.
 However, it is hard to believe that the eventual model of cosmology indeed consists of only 6 parameters.
-Actually, one believes that this is because the current observations are not precise enough to tightly constrain other possible parameters beyond the base $\Lambda$CDM model, and in the future the base model must be extended in several aspects with the help of future highly accurate observational data.
+Actually, one believes that the current status is due to the fact that the current observations are not precise enough to tightly constrain other possible parameters beyond the base $\Lambda$CDM model, and in the future the base model must be extended in several aspects with the help of future highly accurate observational data.

 In fact, it seems that some cracks appear in the base $\Lambda$CDM cosmology, which is hinted by the fact that some tensions exist between different astrophysical observations based on the base $\Lambda$CDM model, e.g., the well-known issues concerning $H_0$ and $\sigma_8\Omega_{\rm m}^\alpha$ (with $\alpha$ taken to be 0.3--0.5) measurements \cite{Aghanim:2015xee, Ade:2013zuv,Mortonson:2013zfa}.
 A possible way to solve the tensions is to consider some extensions to the base $\Lambda$CDM model, but this leads to the fact that the extra parameters are rather difficult to be tightly constrained by the current observational data, in particular, the parameter degeneracies might be strong for these extra parameters.
 All these facts actually are making requests for the current cosmology: (i) cosmological probes should be further developed; and (ii) cosmological model should also be further extended.